Dr-Saffox/TCP-Sockets/README.md

 # TCP-Sockets
-Client and server on UNIX streaming sockets TCP
+Client and server on UNIX streaming sockets TCP.

+Fixing the current state (still in an unfinished form)...